SideFx/wxTranslator/README.md

 ![Screenshot](images/img02.png)
 - Select C++ file extensions to scan
 - Choose files/folders to exclude from scanning
-- Specify the path to the `msgfmt` utility

 ### Create a New Translation File
 ![Screenshot](images/img03.png)